NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 ## Justification for New Feature ##

-Currently, EnergyPlus does not support Supply Temperature/Humidity Setpoint Reset based on a system's Return Temperature/Humidity.
-While not necessarily used for high-performance building, these reset control strategies are widely used in the industry.
+Currently, EnergyPlus does not support Supply Temperature or Humidity Ratio Setpoint Reset based on a system's Return Temperature or Humidity ratio.
+While this method is not often used for high-performance building, these reset control strategies are widely used in the industry.
 Hence, a request to add such setpoint managers to EnergyPlus has been made and this new feature will deliver such needs.

-The request can take two approaches: (1) an approach similar to the `SetpointManager:OutdoorAirReset` object, but looking at return temperature/humidity, and (2) an approach similar to the `SetpointManager:ReturnTemperature:ChilledWater` object but applied to an air loop.
+The request can take two approaches: (1) an approach similar to the `SetpointManager:OutdoorAirReset` object, but looking at return temperature or humidity ratio, and (2) an approach similar to the `SetpointManager:ReturnTemperature:ChilledWater` object but applied to an air loop.
 After discussing with industry experts and gathering supportive information, it was found that the former approach is the most widely used, the latter is mostly used for single-zone systems (which could use the `SetpointManager:SingleZone:Heating/Cooling` objects) or systems with very large air flows.
-Following this information, this NFP was stemmed from the former approach.
+Hence, this NFP was stemmed from the former approach.

 ## E-mail and  Conference Call Conclusions ##

 ## Overview ##

 A new SetPoint Manager (SPM), `SetpointManager:SystemNodeReset`, will be added to EnergyPlus.
-This new SPM will set the temperature/humidity setpoint at a user-specified system node or node list based on a user-defined linear relationship between the return temperature/humidity and supply temperature/humidity.
-This SPM will be very similar to the `SetpointManager:OutdoorAirReset`, but adjusted as it covers humidity as a control variable.
+This new SPM will set the temperature or humidity ratio setpoint at a user-specified system node or node list based on a user-defined linear relationship between the return temperature or humidity ratio and supply temperature or humidity ratio.
+This SPM will be very similar to the `SetpointManager:OutdoorAirReset`, but will be adjusted as it covers humidity ratio as one of the control variables.

 ## Approach ##

-This SPM will set a temperature/humidity setpoint at a user-defined node or node list based on the temperature/humidity at another user-defined node which is assumed to be the system's return node.
-The setpoint is determined using a linear relation defined by the user (see Input Description).
+This SPM will set a temperature or humidity ratio setpoint at a user-defined node or node list based on the temperature or humidity ratio at another user-defined node which is assumed to be the system's return node.
+The setpoint is determined using a linear relationship defined by the user (see Input Description).
 The figure below shows a typical Supply Temperature = f(Return Temperature) reset [Guanghua et al. 2002].
 The blue line represents the relationship between the return temperature and the supply temperature setpoint.

 ![Typical Supply Air Temperature reset based on Return Air Temperature](NFP-RAT_SPM.png)